Markus Palionis

 Markus Palionis (born 12 May 1987) is a Lithuanian former professional footballer who played as a defender.
+He is currently the assistant manager of FC Hansa Rostock.

 Career

 Born in Kaunas in the former Soviet Union, Palionis grew up in Germany and holds a German passport.

 On 9 October 2014, he joined SSV Jahn Regensburg.
 In March 2018, he agreed a contract extension until 2020 with the club.

 Palionis retired from professional playing in summer 2021.
 After spending one season with Jahn Regensburg II he ended his playing career.